anonoss/IronCoreAssembler/mips-toolchain/extension/README.md

 2. Search for **MIPSduino**.
 3. Configure your **Hardware Port** (e.g., `COM3` or `/dev/ttyUSB0`) and **Baud Rate**.
 4. Click **Upload** to see your code come to life on real silicon.

 ---

+## 🌐 Cross-Platform Support

+MIPSduino is designed to work wherever you code:

+- **Cursor**: Fully compatible with the Cursor AI IDE.
+Install via `.vsix` or search the marketplace.
+- **Antigravity**: Optimized for the Antigravity AI environment.
+Supports Open VSX and manual installation.
+- **Web (Chromium)**: Basic support for syntax highlighting and snippets in browser-based environments like `vscode.dev` and `github.dev`.

+---